shreyasrastogi/AzureUserEntraIDApp/README.md

 ## Adding `local.settings.json` to `.gitignore`
 To ensure that sensitive information in `local.settings.json` is not committed to source control, add the following line to your `.gitignore` file:

 ## Running the Project Locally

 ### Prerequisites
 - .NET 8 SDK
 - Azure Functions Core Tools
 - Visual Studio 2022 or later

+**Registering an Application in Microsoft Entra ID**

+To register an application in Microsoft Entra ID, follow these steps:
+- Navigate to the Azure Portal.
+- Navigate to Microsoft Entra ID
+- Navigate to App Registrations
+- Click on the **"New registration"** button at the top of the App registrations pane.
+- Enter a name for your application (e.g., "AzureUserEntraIDApp").
+-	Supported account types: Choose who can use the application:
+- Click the **"Register"** button to create the application.
+Step 4: Configure the Application
+- After registration, you will be taken to the application's overview page.
+Here, you can find the **Application (client) ID and Directory (tenant) ID**, which you will need for your application configuration.
+- **Certificates & Secrets:**
+•	Click on "New client secret" to generate a new client secret.
+Provide a description and set an expiration period.
+•	Value: Copy the client secret value and store it securely.
+You will need this value for your application configuration.
+- **API Permissions:**
+•	Click on "Add a permission" and Graph API Permissions ( User.Read and  User.ReadWrite.All) & Grant admin consent
+- Configure Your API Project by updating local.settings.json

+**Creating an Azure Sentiment Analysis Endpoint**
+To create an Azure Sentiment Analysis endpoint using Azure AI Services (Language services), follow these steps:
+- Navigate to the Azure Portal.
+- Create a Cognitive Services Resource
+- In the search bar, type "Language" and select "Language" from the list.
+- Click on the "Create" button.
+- Fill in the Resource Details:.
+- Review your settings and click "Create".
+- Configure the Sentiment Analysis Endpoint
+- In the left-hand menu, click on "Keys and Endpoint".
+  - **Endpoint**: Copy the endpoint URL.
+This will be used in your application.
+  - **Keys**: Copy one of the keys.
+This will be used as the API key in your application.
+- Update Your Application Configuration in API Project  in local.settings.json:

 ### Steps
 1. **Open the Solution**: